Stake

 This is the argumentative-streetwise mode of the comparison cluster.
-Stake vs Duel is not a soft "it depends" question; the Crash gap is the largest verified per-game RTP gap in our 10-brand audit set.
+Stake vs Duel is not a soft "it depends" question; the Crash gap is the largest verified per-game RTP gap across operators we cover.
 The other categories give Stake the structural edge.
 The verdict per player profile follows the math without hedging.

 Stake vs Duel rtp data on the scorecard: